 Moreover, if the interview panel has more than 2-3 people then internally there can be a difference in opinions.

 A better interview evaluation is very essential to judge the right person for the position.

-In hiring process after interview, the decisions are difficult and complicated.
+In the hiring process after an interview, the decisions are difficult and complicated.
 A bad hire will cost you waste of recruiting cost, training cost and overall waste of efforts.

 One cannot just choose the candidates as per his or her own likes and dislikes and personal biases, also if an interview was not that well, does not mean that the candidate is not good.

-Thus having a formal evaluation process for post interview evaluation will help to judge everyone in same parameters and negate the personal biases and effect of other personal factors.
+Thus having a formal evaluation process for post-interview evaluation will help to judge everyone in the same parameters and negate the personal biases and effect of other personal factors.

 However, we would be majorly focusing on things by which we could evaluate better post interview.
 However, the steps before and during the interview cannot be overlooked either.